 - Do not file a lawsuit without consulting your attorney.

 - Do not accept any future payments from inheritances, etc. without consulting your attorney.

 Contact Our Skilled Mesa Bankruptcy Attorneys Today

-If you are considering bankruptcy but don’t know how to approach this process, look no further than the Law Offices of Campbell & Coombs P.C.
+If you are considering bankruptcy but don’t know how to approach this process, look no further than the Law Office of Harold E. Campbell P.C.
 At our firm, we are comprised of Mesa bankruptcy attorneys who have one goal in mind: delivering you the results you deserve in an efficient and effective way.
 Our trusted legal team will do everything possible to reduce the stress of filing for bankruptcy, and we will help you and your family get back on your feet in no time.